Crossover661/suncompass/server/src/README.md

 `node rise-set.js <latitude> <longitude> <me/js/se/ds>` gives sun position and sunrise/sunset/twilight data for the given latitude and longitude at the March equinox (me), June solstice (js), September equinox (se), or December solstice (ds).

+Note: to find data for the north or south poles, set the latitude to ±89.9999, not ±90.
+Solar noon and midnight are undefined at latitude
+±90.

 ## solstice.js

 `node solstice.js`: Prints the solstices and equinoxes in the current year (in the local time zone of the device) along with the subsolar